 A "pay system" works agreement was concluded in December 2015 as the basis for establishing improved transparency of pay at MLP.
-This works agreement applies to MLP SE, MLP Banking AG, as well as MLP Finanzberatung SE in the version dated 2 July 2019.
+This works agreement applies to MLP SE, MLP Banking AG, as well as MLP Finanzberatung SE in the version dated July 2, 2019.
 Each job type is assessed independently of the incumbent, i.e. in a gender-neutral way, and then assigned to a salary range.
 The salary benchmark is then based on this assignment when hiring new staff and redeploying existing staff.
-Private employers that generally have more than 500 employees are called upon to use operational audit procedures to regularly review the application of their pay systems and the various remuneration components paid for compliance with the equal pay requirement as defined by this legislation.
+Private employers that generally have more than 500 employees are called upon to use operational audit procedures to regularly review the application of their pay systems and the various pay components paid for compliance with the equal pay requirement in the meaning of this legislation.
 MLP has decided to perform these audits for MLP SE, MLP Banking AG and MLP Finanzberatung SE in 2018.

-A report on the current status and the provisions determined to establish equal pay and equality will be included with the management report as an appendix and also published in the Federal Gazette (Bundesanzeiger).
+A report on the current status and the provisions determined to establish equal pay and equality will be included with the joint management report for the financiAl yer 2020 as an appendix and also published in the Federal Gazette (Bundesanzeiger).